hphelion/documentation/cli.windows.installation.md

 ##Upgrading to a New Version## {#Upgrading}

 When you upgrade to a new version of the HP Cloud environment CLI software for Windows PowerShell, you must first de-install the previous version of the software.
 You can do this using the Windows `Add/Remove Programs` or `Programs and Features` utility (depending on the version of Windows you're using).
-Search through the listing of programs for "HPCS-Powershell" and remove it.
+Search through the listing of programs for "HPCS-Powershell" and uninstall it.

 Once you have unistalled the previous revision, simply follow the instructions above to install the latest version, and you're be good to go!